Harris back on the road after opening weeks in Washington

 Enter Harris, who showed during the presidential campaign that she likes to mix it up.
 She is scheduled to join Biden at an event in Atlanta on Friday, but it was unclear how often Harris will leave Washington to promote the plan herself after that joint appearance.

-Harris traveled this week with husband Doug Emhoff, who split off for his own events at points — including Wednesday in Albuquerque, New Mexico — plugging certain aspects of the plan.
+Harris traveled this week with husband Doug Emhoff, who split off at points for his own events — including Wednesday in Albuquerque, New Mexico — plugging certain aspects of the plan.

 As the first woman, Black person and Indian American to be elected vice president, Harris has plenty of eyes on her in her new position.
 But there are some roles that Biden performed as vice president that he hasn’t asked of his No. 2.